dylanfried/transcription-machine/context.md

   - ✅ Annotations stacked vertically when overlapping
   - ✅ Inline editing and deletion of annotations
   - ✅ Keyboard shortcut: Press "A" to add annotation at current time
+  - ✅ Focus behavior: hover and click bring annotations to front
+  - ✅ Continuous connecting lines from timeline to annotation bubbles
   - (Future) Additional keyboard shortcuts for other actions
   - (Future) Annotation layers and advanced timeline features